crlotwhite/memorial-tree/README.md

 - **Tests**: Automatically runs tests on multiple Python versions for every push and pull request
 - **Linting**: Checks code quality using flake8, black, and mypy
 - **Publishing**: Automatically publishes new releases to PyPI when a new release is created
+- **Documentation**: Automatically builds and deploys documentation to Read the Docs

 To run the checks locally: